Sir Henry Cotterell, 6th Baronet: Personal life

 Lady Cotterell died in 2005.
-Sir John died on 4 December 2017 at age 82.
+Sir Henry died on 4 December 2017 at age 82.
 After a funeral service at Byford, a memorial was held for him at Hereford Cathedral.

 Sporting

-Sir John was a fan of cricket and a proponent of National Hunt racing, having ridden in point to points in his youth.
+Sir Henry was a fan of cricket and a proponent of National Hunt racing, having ridden in point to points in his youth.
 He served as a steward at Hereford, Cheltenham, Ascot, Ludlow and Wolverhampton and was on the disciplinary committee of the Jockey Club.